Inuani/42_inception/README.md

 ## The Path to Darkness

-To bring this sinister project to life, you must:
+To bring your sinister project to life, you must:

 1. Use Docker Compose to create and manage your containers.
-2. Build your own Docker images, drawing upon the dark powers of Alpine or Debian.
+2. Build your own Docker images, drawing upon your dark powers of Alpine or Debian.
 3. Utilize environment variables to hide your secrets from prying eyes.
 4. Create a custom domain name that echoes your login, such as `login.42.fr`, and point it towards your local IP address.
 5. Protect your infrastructure with TLSv1.2 or TLSv1.3, ensuring that your Nginx container is the sole entry point.

 ## The Rites of Summoning

-Prepare your incantations and invoke the powers of the Inner Dockerverse by performing the following rituals:
+Prepare this incantations and invoke the powers of the Inner Dockerverse by performing the following rituals:

 1. Clone this repository into the sacrificial altar of your choice.
 2. Invoke the spirits by chanting `make`.

-With these rites completed, you shall pierce the veil and gaze upon the DarkDockerverse.
+With these rites completed, you shall pierce the veil and gaze upon your inner Dark-Dockerverse.
-May your journey into the shadows be as enlightening as it is treacherous.
+May your journey into your shadows be as enlightening as it is treacherous.

 ## The Final Reckoning

 Once your haunted infrastructure is up and running, dare to access your website and witness the dark magic you've unleashed.
 But beware: the spirits of containers past will be watching your every move, ensuring you've followed their rules to the letter.

-Embrace the darkness, and may your journey into the Dockerverse be filled with spine-chilling discoveries and ungodly triumphs on yourse!
+Embrace the darkness, and may your journey into the Dockerverse be filled with spine-chilling discoveries and ungodly triumphs on YOURSELF !